mediachain/perceptive-client/README.md

 Some usage notes:

-- When using the `-s` option, specify only the IPv4 address of the server
+When using the `-s` option, specify only the IPv4 address of the server.
+Furthermore, when using the `-s` option (recommended), you should run a local IPFS daemon with the command `ipfs daemon`.